 Operating at an optimal trim at a constant displacement is thought to improve the flow field around the ship and hence decrease the wave making resistance.
 The impact on the frictional resistance component is marginal since, at a constant displacement, the hull wetted surface area does not change significantly.
-Another aspect of trim optimization is the influence on the propulsive performance, i.e. the influence on the propulsive performance, i.e. the influence the propeller and the propeller submergence.
+Another aspect of trim optimization is the influence on the propulsive performance, i.e. the inflow to the propeller and the propeller submergence.
 The latter often limits the range of bow-down trim angles to be tested since the propeller comes closer to the water surface with larger trim angles.
 (Reichel et al., 2014)